telerik/ajax-docs/controls/chat/client-side-programming/events.md

 * [OnTypingStart]({%slug chat/client-side-programming/events/ontypingstart%}) occurs when the user starts typing in the chat message box.
 The event is fired only once, and not upon each keystroke.

+* [OnToolClick]({%slug chat/client-side-programming/events/ontoolclick%}) occurs when an tool button from the chat toolbar is clicked.

 # See Also